imdbmi/imdbmi.github.io/index.md

 You can click on each image to look at the words in more detail.
 {% include portfolio_grid.html %}

+# Conclusion

+Despite the glitz and glamour of the film industry, it has long struggled with a lack of diversity that extends beyond the silver screen.
+Behind the scenes, marginalized groups have been underrepresented or completely absent from key roles as directors, producers, and more.
+On screen, the stories and perspectives of these groups have also been overlooked or distorted, perpetuating harmful stereotypes and biases.
+However, in recent years, a movement has emerged to increase diversity and inclusivity in the industry.
+While progress has been made, the road to true representation is long and winding.
+To fully embrace the uniqueness and diversity of the human experience, the film industry must continue to push for greater representation and inclusivity in all aspects of movie-making.
+Only then will the stories of all people be told and celebrated on the big screen.

 ## References